-Fig.20 depicts a three-dimensional representation of the four-dimensional combination of space (x, y, z) and subspace $(\zeta)$ .
+Continuous vs. discrete model Fig. 3.1 depicts a three-dimensional representation of the four-dimensional combination of space (x,y,z) and subspace (zeta).
 The model on the left is continuous, the one on the right exhibits distinct layers of subspace.
 In both models our three-dimensional space is just a part of a whole which we may call subspace.
 Only the two dimensions x and y of normal space are shown.
-The third axis with the coordinate $\zeta$ is what we can call the 'subspace depth' which, as mentioned above, probably isn't measured in meters or other length units because subspace is not akin to a spatial dimension.
+The third axis with the coordinate zeta is what we can call the "subspace depth" which, as mentioned above, probably isn't measured in meters or other length units because subspace is not akin to a spatial dimension.
+In TNG: "Schisms" Geordi identified Riker's homing signal as coming from an energy level of 16.2 keV, which indicates that the scale of "subspace depth" may be an energy scale.

-Figure 20: Continuous (left) and Discrete (right) Subspace Model
+Fig. 3.1 Continuous (left) and discrete (right) subspace model

-In the continuous model (Fig.20, left) our normal space is comprised just of the very surface $(x, y, \zeta = 0)$ of a subspace continuum. $\zeta$ is continuous just like x and y too and may assume any positive real value, while $\zeta < 0$ remains undefined.
-Any point in the x-y plane has an infinite number of corresponding points in subspace along the $\zeta$ -axis.
-This is the model we are likely to apply as a first approach, assuming that x, y, z as well as time are continuous (at least to our perception and within the accuracy of conventional measuring equipment), and that there would be no reason why the same should not apply to subspace.
+In the continuous model (Fig. 3.1 left) our normal space is comprised just of the very surface (x,y,zeta=0) of a subspace continuum.
+Zeta is continuous just like x and y too and may assume any positive real value, while zeta<0 remains undefined.
+Any point in the x-y plane has an infinite number of corresponding points in subspace along the zeta-axis.
+This is the model we are likely to apply as a first approach, assuming that x,y,z as well as time are continuous (at least to our perception and within the accuracy of conventional measuring equipment), and that there would be no reason why the same should not apply to subspace.
 But this model may turn out flawed.

-The discrete model (Fig.20, right) may work better to describe the expected as well as the observed properties of subspace.
-In this model, there is no continuous 'subspace depth' $\zeta$ any longer.
-Instead of that, subspace is divided into discrete layers which I have given tentative numbers k starting with k = 0.
+The discrete model (Fig. 3.1 right) may work better to describe the expected as well as the observed properties of subspace.
+In this model, there is no continuous "subspace depth" zeta any longer.
+Instead of that, subspace is divided into discrete layers which I have given tentative numbers k starting with "0".
 Within each layer, the properties of subspace are changing only slightly or are even constant, while there is some sort of barrier between each two layers.
 We may imagine that considerably more energy has to be expended to move from one layer to the next one than inside the same layer.
-The bright green uppermost layer numbered with k = 0 is identical to normal space.
+The bright green uppermost layer numbered with "0" is identical to normal space.

-The concept of energy barriers is quite common in solid-state physics and particularly important to describe semiconductors.
-Any atom exhibits discrete energy levels.
-In an extended solid-state material, these energy levels join to bands which are continuous in x, y, z and allow spatial charge transport if the band is not already fully occupied.
+Side note The concept of energy barriers is quite common in solid-state physics and particularly important to describe semiconductors.
+Any solitary atom exhibits discrete energy levels.
+In an extended solid-state material, these energy levels join to bands which are continuous in x,y,z and allow spatial charge transport if the band is not already fully occupied.
 There are band gaps which are not allowed to be occupied by charge carriers.
 In order to make the transition from one band to a higher (and emptier) one, it is necessary to supply a sufficient energy in the form of light, voltage or heat, corresponding to the width of the band gap.